Jminic81/Dogs/Readme.md

 Frequency for Color and DogName were measured but as expected, color was predominantly black, brown, white or mixes thereof, and DogName was varied and in many cases amusing.

-160 different zip codes in PA are represented.
+160 different zip codes in Pennsylvania are represented.
 This is a fraction of the total 2,174 zip codes in PA for 67 counties.
 Re:  below - looking at the top zip codes by count, all of the locations are within a 15 mile radius of Pittsburgh.
-It is conceivable that there are about 30,000 dogs just in the greater Pittsburgh area as there are millions of licenced dogs in the state of Pennslyvania.
+It is conceivable that there are about 30,000 dogs just in the greater Pittsburgh area as there are millions of licenced dogs in the state of Pennsylvania.

 |__ZipCode__|__Count__|__City__         |
 |:---------:|--------:|:----------------|